Formal plethories: Introduction

 \section{Introduction}

-Let $k$ be a commutative ring and denote by $\AlgSch{k}{k}$ the category of representable endofunctors $\Alg_k \to \Alg_k$ of $k$-algebras.
-From an algebro-geometric point of view, these can be considered as affine schemes over $k$ with a structure of a $k$-algebra on them.
-Composition of such representable endofunctors constitutes a non-symmetric monoidal structure $\circ$ on $\AlgSch{k}{k}$; a \emph{plethory} is an object $F \in \AlgSch{k}{k}$ which is a comonoid with respect to $\circ$, i.e. a representable functor $F\colon \Alg_k \to \Alg_k$ with natural transformations $F \to \id$ and $F \to F \circ F$ such that coassociativity and counitality conditions are satisfied.
+Let $k$ be a commutative ring.
+From an algebro-geometric point of view, the category of representable endofunctors of commutative $k$-algebras can be considered as affine schemes over $k$ with a structure of a $k$-algebra on them.
+Composition of such representable endofunctors constitutes a non-symmetric monoidal structure $\circ$.
+A \emph{plethory} is such a representable endofunctor $F$ of $k$-algebras which is a comonoid with respect to $\circ$, i.e. which is equipped with natural transformations $F \to \id$ and $F \to F \circ F$ such that coassociativity and counitality conditions are satisfied.
 The algebra of plethories was first studied by Tall and Wraith \cite{tall-wraith} and then extended by Borger and Wieland \cite{borger-wieland:plethystic}.
 The aim of this paper is to extend the theory of plethories to the setting of graded \emph{formal} schemes and to study linearizations of them.
 The motivation for doing this comes from topology.

-Let $K$ be a homotopy commutative ring spectrum representing a cohomology theory $K^*$.
-For any space $X$, $K^*(X)$ is naturally a algebra over the ring of coefficient $K_*$ of $K$; furthermore, there is an action
+Let $E$ be a homotopy commutative ring spectrum representing a cohomology theory $E^*$.
+For any space $X$, $E^*(X)$ is naturally an algebra over the ring of coefficients $E_*$ of $E$; furthermore, there is an action